 Protect Hedgehogs in Your Garden this Autumn

-The news has been awash with Environment secretary Owen Paterson’s issues in relation to the badger cull.
-There has been fierce opposition around this issue.
+The news has been awash with UK Environment secretary Owen Paterson’s issues in relation to the badger cull.
+There has been fierce opposition to this issue.
 No-one seems certain whether this strategy will help, in terms of actually making a positive impact on the reduction of bovine tuberculosis in cattle.
 With fierce protests and ongoing issues yet to be resolved, it seems this is far from over.